Applying via the Yale Program in Biology and Biomedical Sciences (BBS)

 Financial Support, Health Coverage and Housing

-Students are supported their entire time at Yale by a stipend, which increases yearly (in 2016-2017, the amount will be $34.450).
+Students are supported their entire time at Yale by a stipend, which increases yearly.
 The program also provides full tuition and health coverage.
 Housing and the overall cost of living is affordable in New Haven and students usually choose to rent houses or apartments in the general vicinity of the Yale campus.
 Students can also contact the Graduate Housing office for additional housing opportunities.